Cool Math Games

 Cool Math Games (branded as Coolmath Games) (Note: The name spelling is often alternated between, though this is the name used on company documents.) is an online web portal that hosts HTML and Flash web browser games targeted at children and young adults.
-Cool Math Games is operated by Coolmath LLC and first went online in 1997 with the slogan: "Where logic & thinking meets fun & games".
+Cool Math Games is operated by Cool Math LLC and first went online in 1997 with the slogan: "Where logic & thinking meets fun & games".
 The site maintains a policy that it will only host games that the operators believe are non-violent and educational.

 In November 2018, its parent company, Constructive Media, LLC, was acquired by Sandbox & Co. (a division of Sandbox Group) from private equity firm H.I.G.
 Capital.

 In November 2019, Popular Mechanics listed Cool Math Games as one of its "50 most important websites" since the internet was created.

-In September 2022, Coolmath Coding was launched to teach kids how to code in Roblox and Minecraft.
+In September 2022, Cool Math Coding was launched to teach kids how to code in Roblox and Minecraft.

+Cool Math Games guidelines

+Content screening

+According to the Cool Math Games Parents page, each game is reviewed by the site's internal games team before being published.
+The review process excludes any games that contain violence, blood, gore, alcohol or drug use, adult or sexual content, religious or political themes, or foul language.

+Player safety and communication

+Coolmath Games includes features to prevent direct communication or sharing of personal information among players.
+Freeform chat is not available in any game.
+In certain multiplayer titles, users can send emojis or select from a list of pre-screened phrases.
+Usernames in these games are automatically generated and do not contain personal information.
+The platform also states that users are never required to provide personal information, such as their real name or email address, to play games.

 History

 Shutdown hoax

-Rumors began spreading in mid-2019 that Cool Math Games was to shut down in 2020 due to the discontinuation of Adobe Flash Player.
+The planned discontinuation of Adobe Flash Player in 2020 prompted concerns about the future of websites built on the technology, including Cool Math Games.
+But Cool Math Games had already started to emulate flash games on to emulators like Ruffle, and add HTML5 games to the site.
+During mid-2019, there were rumors that stated that Cool Math Games was shutting down beginning in 2020 due to the end-of-life of Adobe Flash Player.
 In light of these rumors, a petition was created on Change.org to stop it from shutting down and gained 100,000 signatures.
-However, Cool Math Games confirmed that it would not be shutting down and was focusing on getting new HTML5 games and converting old Flash games to HTML5 after Adobe Flash reached its end-of-life in 2020.
-The website opted to use emulation technologies like Ruffle to continue using and viewing legacy flash content.

 Impact of the COVID-19 pandemic

-During the COVID-19 pandemic, Cool Math Games' popularity increased, having been played by students whilst in lockdown and self-isolating.
+During the COVID-19 pandemic, Cool Math Games popularity increased, having been played by students while they were in lockdown and self-isolating.
 The site's Alexa ranking also went up.